euctrl-pru/HexAeroPy/README.md

 from HexAeroPy import *
 ```

-This will prompt you to download the metadata from Zenodo.
-These parquet datasets are available here: [https://zenodo.org/records/10651018](https://zenodo.org/records/10651018).
+This will prompt you to download the geospatial metadata from Zenodo necessary to run the package.
+It will only cache once.
+The parquet datasets are available here: [https://zenodo.org/records/10651018](https://zenodo.org/records/10651018).

 ```python
 # Load test data